Extensions

 GET/api/v1/land/extensions/:nameGet manifest details for an extension

-POST/api/v1/land/extensions/installInstall extension from registry data
+POST/api/v1/land/extensions/installInstall extension from registry (checksum verified)

-POST/api/v1/land/extensions/:name/publishPublish local extension to registry
+POST/api/v1/land/extensions/:name/publishPublish local extension to registry (author + maintainers)

 POST/api/v1/land/extensions/:name/disableDisable extension (restart to apply)